UCL-EO/tudors/background.md

 # Background

-The tudors had lots of wars ...
+The tudor monarchs were Henry VII, Henry VIII, Edward VI, Lady Jane grey, Mary I and Elizabeth I. During this era, the tudors had many wars and battles.
+This game features two notable battles, against the french and the spanish.